Navya7135/Claims-Management-System/README.md

 # Claims-Management-System

-This is a microservices-based Claims Management System built using Spring Boot.
-It enables efficient handling of member information, policies, and claim requests.
+This is a microservices-based Claims Management System built using Spring Boot and React.
+It includes a responsive web application that enables users to efficiently manage member information, insurance policies, and claim requests through an intuitive user interface

 ---